 Or separate the eggs; egg whites and yolks separate.
 Add the rest of the wet ingredients in the egg yolks and whisk.

-Add the egg yolks mixture to the dry the dry ingredients (flour mixture).
+Add the egg yolks mixture to the dry ingredients (flour mixture).

-Gently fold in the egg whites to whisk to stiff peak and combine.
+Gently fold in the egg whites to whisk to a stiff peak and combine.
 Make sure you don't overwork the dough because that will make the buns hard.
+Add more liquid (just a small quantity at a time) if it is too thick.

 The dough should be sticky and stretchy.